Book – The Courage to Be Disliked (Review)

 7) From Life’s Protagonist to World’s Protagonist –

-Few lines and quotes that I liked from the book
+A few lines and quotes that I liked from the book

 2) “The important thing is not what one is born with, but what use one makes of that equipment.”

-3) “No matter what has occurred in your life up to this point, it should have no bearing at all on how you live from now on.”
+3) “No matter what has occurred in your life up to this point, it should have no bearing on how you live from now on.”
 That you, living in the here and now, are the one who determines your own life.

 5) “It is true that one cannot use a time machine or turn back the hands of time.
 But what kind of meaning does one attribute to past events?
-This is the task that is given to “you know.”
+This is the task given to “you know.”

 Conclusion –